slackapi/bolt-js/docs/advanced/context.md

   const requestText = `:large_blue_circle: *New request from <@${command.user_id}>*: ${command.text}`;

-  // If request not inbetween 9AM and 5PM, send request tomorrow if (localHour > 17 || localHour < 9) {
+  // If request not in between 9AM and 5PM, send request tomorrow if (localHour > 17 || localHour < 9) {
     // Assume function exists to get local tomorrow 9AM from offset const localTomorrow = getLocalTomorrow(context.tz_offset);